hpcgroup/TraceR/docs/tutorial/simulation_basics.rst

 In addition to the affect of the network configuration, different trace formats may result in different results.

-As an example, DUMPI stores all the information passed to MPI calls.
+As an example, DUMPI traces store all the information passed to MPI calls.
 The simulation then decides which request to fulfill, allowing accurate resolution for the target systems.
 If the control flow of the program can change significantly due to the ordering of operations, then simulations are not entirely correct.

-On the other hand, OTF2 stores only the information that is used (e.g. which request was satisfied).
+On the other hand, OTF2 traces store only the information that is used (e.g. which request was satisfied).
 This accurately mimics the control flow of the trace run, but does not accurately represent execution for the target system.